nextcloud/documentation/developer_manual/app_publishing_maintenance/app_upgrade_guide/upgrade_to_30.rst

 - Calling ``OCP\Notification\INotification::setLink()`` with a relative URL is deprecated and will throw ``OCP\Notification\InvalidValueException`` in a future version.
 - Calling ``OCP\Notification\INotification::setIcon()`` with a relative URL is deprecated and will throw ``OCP\Notification\InvalidValueException`` in a future version.
 - ``OCP\Notification\INotifier::prepare()`` should no longer throw ``\InvalidArgumentException``. ``OCP\Notification\UnknownNotificationException`` should be thrown when the notifier does not want to handle the notification. ``\InvalidArgumentException`` are logged as debug for now and will be logged as error in the future to help developers find issues from code that unintentionally threw ``\InvalidArgumentException``
-- ``OCP\IGroupManager`` should be used instead of checking is current user is part of admin group manually.
+- ``OCP\IGroupManager::isAdmin()`` should be used instead of checking is current user is part of admin group manually.

 Deprecated APIs
 ^^^^^^^^^^^^^^^